ewolff/microservice/README.md

 Hystrix data of all Order nodes is http://172.17.0.10:8989/turbine.stream?cluster=ORDER - the IP-Adresse changes.
 Look it up in the Eureka dashboard for service turbine.
 You can also connect to a Hystrix stream of an order service.
-You need t use the address http://172.17.0.9:8989/hystrix.stream of the Order App.
+You need to use the address http://172.17.0.9:8080/hystrix.stream of the Order App.
 The IP address can be found in the Eureka dashboard.

 Remarks on the Code